AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 .
 In order to install Pulp modler pacjakges we use the command :

+Using Anaconda package index :

 	- $ conda install -c forge-pulp.

-.
-Then you can test the availble packages after installation using the commands:

-	- $ conda search -c forge-pulp.
+Using Python package index (Pypi) :

-	- $ conda list
+	- $ pip install pulp.

 Gurobi.
 -------------

 .
-To install Gurobi solver packages, we use the command:
+To install Gurobi solver packages, we use the commands:

+Using Anaconda package index :

 	- $ conda install -c gurobi gurobi.

-.
-Then you can test the availble packages after installation using the commands:

-	- $ conda search -c gurobi gurobi.
+Using Python package index (Pypi) :

-	- $ conda list
+	- $ pip install gurobipy.

 Mkdocs.
 ------

 .
-To install mkdocs :
+To install mkdocs (Pypi):

 	- $ pip install mkdocs